 Some Struggle in Their Relationship, Some Don’t

 For some couples, serious difficulties never arise in dealing with a child’s death.
 But for others, there are real struggles.
-But you should know that many marriages survive those difficulties —even those that had problems before a child’s death.
+But you should know that many marriages survive those difficulties.
+This includes even those that had problems before a child’s death.
 People learn and change.
-You can find resources in yourselves and outside that transform you and your marital relationship.
+You can find resources that transform you and your marital relationship.
 Together you can make your marriage work.

 This article was edited from the book Help Your Marriage Survive the Death of a Child, written by Paul Rosenblatt.
 (Unfortunately it is no longer being published.)
 It was based on intensive interviews of 29 couples who experienced the death of a child.
 This book offers perspectives and advice on common marital problems experienced by bereaved parents.